-This site provides information about the civil case, Linde v.
+This site provides information about litigation against Arab Bank, including Jesner v.
+Arab Bank, PLC and Linde v.
 Arab Bank, PLC.
-This case raises very important issues not only for Arab Bank and the families bringing this lawsuit, but also for global counterterrorism efforts, the respect for law among nations, the international finance system, and the financial and political stability of an already volatile Middle East region.
-In sum, the plaintiffs in this case argue that Arab Bank or any other bank should be liable for the millions of routine, automated transactions that they process, even when proper compliance requirements are followed and there is no evidence that any of those banking services actually caused or contributed to their injuries.
+These cases raise very important issues not only for Arab Bank and the families bringing this lawsuit, but also for global counterterrorism efforts, the respect for law among nations, the international finance system, and the financial and political stability of an already volatile Middle East region.
+In sum, the plaintiffs in these cases argue that Arab Bank or any other bank should be liable for the millions of routine, automated transactions that they process, even when proper compliance requirements are followed and there is no evidence that any of those banking services actually caused or contributed to their injuries.

 Fast Facts about Arab Bank